Edgar Chatto

-Edgardo Migriño Chatto (born February 21, 1960), more commonly known as Edgar Chatto, is a Filipino lawyer and politician who is currently the Representative of the 1st Legislative District of Bohol since 2019.
+Edgardo Migriño Chatto (born February 21, 1960), more commonly known as Edgar Chatto, is a Filipino lawyer and politician who served as the representative of the 1st congressional district of Bohol from 2019-2025.
 He previously served in that position from 2001 to 2010.

-He was also Governor of the Province of Bohol for three terms from 2010 to 2019.
+He served as Governor of the Province of Bohol for three terms from 2010 to 2019.